-By virtue of its legal structure as a reciprocal insurer, the Exchange does not have any employees or officers.
-Therefore, it enters into contractual relationships by and through an attorney-in-fact.
-Indemnity serves as the attorney-in-fact on behalf of the Exchange with respect to its administrative services in accordance with the subscriber's agreement.
-The Exchange's insurance subsidiaries also utilize Indemnity for these services in accordance with the service agreements between each of the subsidiaries and Indemnity.
+Consistent with its legal structure as a reciprocal insurer, the Exchange does not have any employees or officers.
+Therefore, it enters into contractual relationships by and through the subscribers' attorney-in-fact.
+Indemnity serves as the attorney-in-fact on behalf of the subscribers at the Exchange with respect to its administrative services as enumerated in the subscriber's agreement.
+The Exchange's insurance subsidiaries also utilize Indemnity for these services in accordance with the service agreements between each of the subscriberies and Indemnity.
 The subscriber's agreement and service agreements provide for reimbursement of amounts incurred for these services to Indemnity.
 Reimbursements due from the Exchange and its insurance subsidiaries are recorded as a receivable and settled at cost.